suleymanarslan/notebook/photography.md

 * If you're taking photo of a permission, always get their permission.
 * Don't delete or add any objects.
 * Shoot as it is, don't influence people's mood, behavior or emotions to get the shot you want.
-For example, during I was volunteering in the Syrian border, I've seen a lot of parasite journalists who ask refugees sensitive questions to make them cry, so they can shoot them when they look not happy.
+For example, during I was volunteering in the Syrian border, I've seen a lot of parasite journalists who specifically look for shocking photos, and even manipulate refugees' mood so they can the kind of shot when want.

 ## My Gear